-ROOSEVELT AT FIFTY-SECOND YEAR STRANCE SHOOTING AT HUNTSVILLE Robert Graham, Bishop's Counselor, Mysteriously Killed After Leaving Meeting Last Night-Tragedy a Great Shock.
-(Special to the "News."]
-Hustsville, Sept.
-2.-A frightful one that sent a shock of horthrough this community, occurred here last night about 9 o'clock, when a we and and highly respected citizen the person of Robert Graham, counof the bishop, met his death at hand of some unknown individual, hiv a member of a gang of hoodyr Graham had been to evening seting and was returning home when one pistol shot was heard about JUDGE TIMMONY'S In Pine Canyon.
+FIFTY-SECOND YEAR STRANGE SHOOTING AT HUNTSVILLE

+Robert Graham, Bishop's Counselor, Mysteriously Killed After Leaving Meeting Last Night-Tragedy a Great Shock.

+[Special to the "News."] intaville, Sept.
+2.-A frightful that sent a shock of horth this community, occurred bre last night about 9 o'clock, when a wiknown and highly respected citizen erson of Robert Graham, counthe bishop, met his death at band of some unknown individual, ly a member of a gang of hood-

+Wr.
+Graham had been to evening

+JUDGE TIMMONY'S